NexusMutual/docs/docs/protocol/claims-assessment.md

 ### Group claims

-The group claims process applies for [Yield Token Cover](/overview/cover-products/yield-token-cover).
+The group claim process applies for [Yield Token Cover](/overview/cover-products/yield-token-cover).
 When a depeg event occurs, the Advisory Board triggers a group claim event through an on-chain governance proposal.
 A group claim outcome determines if one event was valid.
 These claims are not assessed on an individual basis.

 ## Claim process

-When a loss occurs, cover holders start the claims process and assessors get involved once a claim has been submitted.
+When a loss occurs, cover holders start the claim process and assessors get involved once a claim has been submitted.

 ### 1. Claim submission